 (Zero Tolerance).
 Everyone deserves to be treated with respect.
-UAS takes harassment and discrimination seriously and encourages individuals to report any incidents to his or her supervisor or the Senior Director.
-No employee shall be discriminated or retaliated against in any way by UAS for reporting incidents of this nature.
+UGC takes harassment and discrimination seriously and encourages individuals to report any incidents to his or her supervisor or the Executive Director.
+No employee shall be discriminated or retaliated against in any way by the UGC for reporting incidents of this nature.
 If harassment or discrimination occurs, when possible, confront your harasser and try to persuade him/her to stop.
-If the person refuses to stop, report them to the Senior Director.
-HR will investigate all such incidents and recommend necessary action, including corrective action.
+If the person refuses to stop, report them to the Executive Director.
+HR will investigate all such incidents and recommend necessary action, including discipline.
 The complete policy is available in Human Resources.
-All employees shall strictly adhere to CSU Executive Orders 1096 and 1097: "Systemwide Policy Prohibiting Discrimination, Harassment, Retaliation, Sexual Misconduct, Dating and Domestic Violence, and Stalking against Employees and Third Parties" and "Systemwide Procedure for Addressing Such Complaints by Employees and Third Parties."
-Executive Order 1096 Revised June 23, 2015: https://www.calstate.edu/eo/EO-1096-rev-6-23-15.html; and Executive Order 1097 Revised June 23, 2015: https://www.calstate.edu/eo/EO-1097-rev-6-23-15.html.